Mid Cornwall · TR9

 Most regs packages take three to six weeks once planning is approved, depending on structural complexity and engineer turnaround.

-Indian Queens Building Regs — common questions.
+Indian Queens Building Regs — local questions answered.

 - Do I really need building regs drawings if I have planning?